cwylcu080903/Mathematical-Modeling-and-Matheuristic-for-FJSP-TW-FM/README.md

 # Mathematical Modeling and Matheuristic for FJSP-TW-FM
 This repository provides implementations of the CP model and  GA-CP for the Flexible Job Shop Scheduling Problem with Time-Window-Based Fixed Maintenance.
 ---
+## 📎 Code Availability

+The associated manuscript is currently under peer review.
+The full implementation will be made publicly available upon acceptance.

 ## 📁 Repository Structure
 ```